N4S4/synology-api/README.md

 There is still a lot to implement.

-The code is probably is some parts twisted and I will try to optimize it at best
+The code is probably in some parts twisted, I will try to optimize it at best

 ### Contributing